If you turn down the offer of a suitable job, you may lose your entitlement to redundancy pay.

 This will only be the case where your employer (or an associated employer, or a new employer taking over the business) offers you a suitable alternative job before your current contract expires, which is to start within four weeks.

 If you think the job may be unsuitable but are still willing to give it a go, you can agree to try it out for a four-week trial period.
-(This period can be extended if you are being retrained, but arranging an extension must be done in writing).
+(This period can be extended if you are being retrained, but any extension must be agreed in writing before the trial period starts).

 If at the end of the trial period you remain in the new job, you will lose any rights to a redundancy payment.
 In law, you will be taken to have accepted the new job.